-In honor of this “monumental” occasion, we’re going to dig deep into the cavernous chronicles of the past.
+In honor of a milestone birthday, we’re going to dig deep into the cavernous chronicles of the past.
 And explore history as you’ve never experienced it.

 What does this mean exactly?